 - Hard to navigate as the user needs to take time to learn the interface

-How to get an interactive map on your website
+How to make an interactive map on your website

 One of the most common requirements on charity websites looking to present data is the need to plot things on a map.
 It’s important to show the scope of your work, your field of influence and the success of your projects.